-Atherosclerotic Cardiovascular Disease or ASCVD is classified as a heart disease that occurs when the arteries of the heart are narrowed down due to buildup of plaque.
+Atherosclerotic Cardiovascular Disease or ASCVD is classified as a heart disease that occurs when the arteries of the heart are narrowed down due to the buildup of plaque.
 The plaque gathers on the walls of the arteries and it blocks the arteries.

 What is the function of arteries?
 They are blood vessels and help in supplying blood from the heart to other body parts.
 They are composed of thin line cells; these cells make the blood flow smooth and possible.
 The cells are known as ‘endothelium’.
-Atherosclerotic occurs when this becomes damage, this can cause cholesterol, which is harmful to you and your body, to build up in the arteries.
+Atherosclerotic occurs when this becomes damaged, this can cause cholesterol, which is harmful to you and your body, to build up in the arteries.
 With calculators.tech you can easily check out the levels of risk attached to your heart.

 There can be occasions when the plaque grows to a specific size and then stop, this can cause no damage.
-But, in more severe cases, the plaque can block blood supply to other parts of the body.
+But, in more severe cases, the plaque can block the blood supply to other parts of the body.
 This makes blood clots more likely and can also lead to numerous other conditions that can be life-threatening.

 However, in other cases, the plaque opens up.
-This can lead to platelets gathering in the area affected.
+This can lead to platelet gathering in the area affected.
 This can also lead to the formation of blood clots that can block the artery and lead to strokes or heart attacks.

 Atherosclerotic cardiovascular disease (ASCVD) is dangerous and a threat to your life.
 It can happen without you knowing, this is why it is important for you to be aware of all the symptoms and its preventions.
 There are a few safety steps that you can take that can prevent this from happening.
 However, you must fully equip yourself with all the knowledge regarding this.

 At the very end, if you are interested in learning more about this topic, there are places such as AdvancedMedicalCertification.